pgporada/multi-os-vagrant/README.md

 After the box downloads and the N guests spin up, you should be able to ping back and forth.
 The box was built with WinRM configured so provisioning via powershell is possible.
 #### Be aware that Windows firewall is enabled.

+Thanks to <https://github.com/ferventcoder> for the base box.
+For other base boxes that he has created, check out <https://vagrantcloud.com/ferventcoder>